-- Pedestrian / cycling / vehicle activity (measured by counts)
+Pedestrian / cycling / vehicle activity (measured by counts)

 - Emergency services comments

 - Bus services comments (TfL)

 - Officer observations regarding operational performance

+- Residents feedback

 - Schools feedback

-- Public engagement

 All of these factors will be reviewed, and a course of action recommended in this report.

 The recommendation will be reviewed by the Portfolio Holder - Environment and Corporate Director - Community and the future of the schemes decided.